Home

 Will it look bad if I change the grounds for divorce?

-Cat's Question: My lawyer and I filed for divorce on the grounds of cruel and inhuman treatment, then filed a verified complaint with the court listing the reasons.
+Cat's Question: My lawyer and I filed for divorce on the grounds of cruel and inhuman treatment, and then filed a verified complaint with the court listing the reasons.
 My husband and his lawyer responded with a verified answer that denied all of my allegations and "strongly suggested" that I change my grounds to abandonment.
 Does it look bad for me to change my grounds, either in the court or in the eyes of the opposing side?
 My lawyer seems to think it's normal to change grounds, but I am not convinced.

 Can you change the grounds for divorce after the divorce is over?

-Sue's Question: Is it possible to change the grounds of divorce in a "Judgment Of Divorce"?
+Sue's Question: Is it possible to change the grounds of divorce in a "Judgment of Divorce"?
 Mine shows "Incompatibility" but I need it to show "Adultery".
 The divorce was several years ago and now I've met a man who shows a promising future, but he will only accept a divorce by adultery.
-I am not trying to gain anything from my ex by this.
-Only a future husband.
+I am not trying to gain anything from my ex by this; only a future husband.

 Can a separation be used as grounds for divorce?

-Toni's Question: We have been separated for 5 years.
+Toni Asks: We've been separated for 5 years.
 Are there any laws about the duration of separation that entitles one to an easier divorce?

 Can he claim desertion if he knew that I was moving?